2005 conclave: Fourth ballot

-Election results

-Given that Ratzinger, Dean of the College, was elected pope, Angelo Sodano as the vice-dean performed the dean's role and asked Ratzinger if he would accept the election and what name he would adopt.
+Given that Ratzinger, the dean of the College of Cardinals, was elected pope, Angelo Sodano as the vice-dean performed the dean's role and asked Ratzinger whether he would accept the election and what name he would adopt.

-As the voting slips and notes were burnt after that ballot, "All of a sudden, the whole Sistine Chapel was filled with smoke", according to Adrianus Johannes Simonis.
+As the voting slips and notes were burnt after that ballot, "All of a sudden, the whole Sistine Chapel was filled with smoke," according to Adrianus Johannes Simonis.
 Christoph Schönborn joked: "Fortunately, there were no art historians present."

-At 15:50 UTC, white smoke rose above the Sistine Chapel.
-The bells of St. Peter's pealed at about 16:10 UTC.
+At 17:50 CEST (15:50 UTC), white smoke rose above the Sistine Chapel.
+The bells of St. Peter's pealed at about 18:10 CEST.

-At 16:43 UTC, Cardinal Protodeacon, Jorge Medina, emerged on the balcony of St. Peter's Basilica and announced the election of Cardinal Ratzinger and that he had chosen the name Benedict XVI.
+At 18:43 CEST (16:43 UTC), Cardinal Protodeacon Jorge Medina, emerged on the balcony of St. Peter's Basilica to announce the election of Cardinal Joseph Ratzinger, who took the name Benedict XVI.